stylify/web/content/docs/stylify/index.md

 navigationTitle: "@stylify/stylify"

+title: "@stylify/stylify"
-title: "Stylify is a Library that generates CSS dynamically based on what you write."
+description: "Stylify is a Library that generates CSS dynamically based on what you write."
 ---

 Stylify is a Library that generates CSS dynamically based on what you write.
 It can be used directly in the browser or in a Node.js environment.